silverstripe/silverstripe-activedirectory/docs/en/adfs_setup.md

 ## Setup claim rules

-Claim rules decide what information is shared with the Service Provider.
-Here, we make some Active Directory fields already available to the *silverstripe-activedirectory* module so that authentication can be performed.
-Other fields may be synchronised later by using the LDAP synchronisation feature of this module.
+Claim rules decide what fields are used for performing authentication, and what is provided to the Service Provider as a context.

+Two claim rules are absolutely required for this module to work.
+We will set these up now.

 Right click the relying party and choose "Edit Claim Rules".